This document provides answers to the most frequently asked questions about Cloud Manager in AEM as a Cloud Service.

 sling-distribution-importer user needs additional permissions for the content paths defined in the

 ui.content package.
-This usually means you need to add permissions for both
+This rule usually means you must add permissions for both

 The solution is to add a RepositoryInitializer OSGi configuration script to your apps deployment package to add ACLs for the